willaguiar/DSW-collaborative-project/README.md

 ACCESS-OM2-01 has a high vertical resolution in upper ocean (e.g. upper cell thickness of ~1m).
 The vertical resolution in OM2-01 might be optimal to allow DSW formation along the shelf and to permit shelf overflows without excessive mixing.
 We want to coarsen the vertical resolution of OM2-01 (to an upper cell thickness of 5m) to see if that suppresses DSW formation and its overflow.
 This will also require modification of the bathymetry's minimum depth (currently ~10m minimum), so that we still have a minimum of 4 cells deep everywhere.
 We will run the model under this new configuration (new vertical grid and modified bathymetry) and analyze how/if DSW formation and overflows changed.
 The issues involved in this test will be tagged as H2.
 For simplicity, the experiment that will derive from here can be named **01deg_jra55v13_ryf9091_5m**

-### Updates on H2
+### Details on H2 experiments
 **Control run**: We needed to rerun the RYF simulation with its original vertical grid (KDS75),as a control, and to analyze how long it takes until we have DSW formation in OM2-01.
-I am calling this control run `01deg_jra55v13_ryf9091_DSW`.
+I am calling this control run `01deg_jra55v13_ryf9091_21mbath`.
 The only change made in comparisson to the 01deg_jra55v13_ryf9091, is that the batrymetry was changed to match the future bathymetry used in the reduced vertical resolution experiment.

 The new bathymetry file can be found at `/home/156/wf4500/access-om2-01/ryf/localinput/` Changes in the bathymetry file for this ryf run are described <in this issue>(https://github.com/willaguiar/DSW-collaborative-project/issues/4#issue-1600372551).

-Currently the control RYF is running
+# Short summary of results
+**H1**- Forcing OM2 with CM2 winds seems to increase DSW formation, especially on the Weddell Sea.
+We are currently evaluating why.

+**H2**- Decreasing the top cell thickness to 5m (instead of 1m) makes waters on all the Antarctic Shelf ligher, and fresher.
+The next step is to evaluate why

 # Table of experiments